sass/sass-site/source/documentation/at-rules/use.md

   To ensure that stylesheets work on every operating system, Sass loads files by *URL*, not by *file path*.
 This means you need to use forward slashes, not backslashes, even on Windows.

+  This also means that URLs are case-sensitive, so Sass will consider `Styles.scss` and `styles.scss` to be different modules even if you're using a case-insensitive filesystem.
+Make sure your URLs match the actual case of the files on disk, or your stylesheets may load twice and definitely won't work on other operating systems.
 {% endheadsUp %}

 ### Load Paths